bootlin/training-materials/slides/yocto-recipe-advanced/yocto-recipe-advanced.typ

 === Introduction to classes

-- Classes provide an abstraction to common code, which can be re-used in multiple recipes.
+- Classes provide an abstraction to common code, which can be reused in multiple recipes.

 - Common tasks do not have to be re-developed!